palamar/parking/README.md

 ## Information
 I decided to take a look on Laravel during this assigment, as I never worked with it before.
 Also, I never used Api Platform with the Laravel as well (as I know now documentation is not good in comparison with the Symfony).
 It took more time than I've expected.
+As database was used SQlite, it's not the best choice as Laravel by default ignore all foreign keys for this type of DB.
+But it allowed to pack DB inside a code container without need of docker-compose.yaml file to coordinate containers.

+## Notes regarding code
+There are not such sings as DTO for the Response, that allows much better control of the types and output formatting.
+But usage of the dynamic arrays just faster to code.
+Some checks may be organised as a list of preconfigured separate validation classes instead list of ifs.
+Also there are missed unit/integration tests.

 ## To run code inside docker container: